 In a heavy-bottomed pot, heat 1 tbsp olive oil over medium heat.
 Add the chopped onion, garlic and carrots with a pinch of salt and pepper and cook 5 – 10 minutes, until softened.
 Add the cinnamon, chilli flakes and cumin.
 Stir and cook for 1 minute.
 Add the tinned tomatoes, chopped sweet potato, bell peppers and dried fruit.
-Half-fill the empty tin with water and add to the pot.
-Add a big pinch of salt and pepper and give everything a good stir.
+Add approximately 250ml of water to the pot along with a big pinch of salt and pepper and give everything a good stir.
 Nestle in the whole sprig of rosemary and bring to the boil.
 Turn the heat down and simmer partially covered, stirring occasionally, for 40 – 45 minutes or until thickened and the sweet potato are soft.
 Add a splash of water during cooking if it gets too thick.
 Discard the rosemary sprig before serving.

 While the sauce is simmering, make the meatballs.
 Add all the meatball ingredients except the meat in a large bowl and stir together.
 Add the mince beef and mix together using your hands, then form 24 balls by rolling each meatball gently between your hands.
 (I find it easiest to halve the mixture, halve again, and make 6 balls from each quarter of the mixture.)